philgyford/django-ditto/docs/services/flickr.rst

 Fetch Photos
 ============

 Fetches data about Photos (including videos).
-This will fetch data for ALL Photos for ALL Accounts (for me it took about 75 minutes for 3,000 photos):
+This will fetch data for ALL Photos for ALL Accounts:

 .. code-block:: shell

     $ ./manage.py fetch_flickr_photos --days=all

+**NOTE 1:** This took about 75 minutes to fetch data for 3,000 photos on my MacBook.

+**NOTE 2:** Trying to run the same thing on a 512MB Digital Ocean machine resulted in the process being killed after fetching about 1,500 photos.
+See `this bug <https://github.com/philgyford/django-ditto/issues/148>`_.

 This will only fetch Photos uploaded in the past 3 days: